Kong/insomnia-mockbin/README.md

 More over, if your pull request contains JavaScript patches or features, you must include relevant unit tests.

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

-## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, this project is maintained under the Semantic Versioning guidelines.
-Sometimes we screw up, but we'll adhere to these rules whenever possible.

-Releases will be numbered with the following format:

-`<major>.<minor>.<patch>`

-And constructed with the following guidelines:

-- Breaking backward compatibility **bumps the major** while resetting minor and patch
-- New additions without breaking backward compatibility **bumps the minor** while resetting the patch
-- Bug fixes and misc changes **bumps only the patch**

-For more information on SemVer, please visit <http://semver.org/>.

 ## License